IamTheFij/slack-status-cli/README.md

 ## Setup

-  1. Install the command from the Releases tab
+  1. Install the command from the [Gitea Releases](https://git.iamthefij.com/iamthefij/slack-status-cli/releases) tab

   2. Run the command!
 On first run, you will be asked to authenticate and install the app in your workspace